Holiday rentals in Nottingham

 When one of your many monikers is “Queen of the Midlands,” you have quite a lot to live up to.
 And Nottingham doesn’t disappoint.
 It’s crammed full of architectural gems, hidden treasures, and historical wonderments.
 But there is one tights-clad character who looms large over the city.
 Think of Nottingham and you think of Robin Hood, who is represented throughout the area with tours, museums, and experiences.
 Head to the rather quaintly sized castle to see the statue of the renowned outlaw, while Sherwood Forest sits nearby.
 In amongst all of this history is a city with a vibrant arts and music scene and a lively student community.
 The residents of Nottingham delighted in digging into the ground, and there’s a fascinating cave network sitting under the city, which was built on soft sandstone.

-Top things to do in Nottingham
+What are the top things to do in Nottingham?

 National Justice Museum